ausaf007/ethereum-reorg-tracker/README.md

 ## About The Project

 Command-line application to track and detect chain reorganization in the Ethereum blockchain.
-In case a chain re-org is detected, the discarded blocks from the ephemetal forks is printed out.
+In case a chain re-org is detected, the discarded blocks from the ephemeral forks is printed out.

 ## Tech Stack